~2014 - 2015~

 Dress code: Please make sure your child obeys the school dress code.
 Any student who is observed out of dress code will be sent to the school office.
 Administrators make decisions based on the situation but consequences can include, but are not limited to: after-school detention, lunch detention, school referral, and/or In-School suspension.
 Practicing good social skills does include following school rules and policies.

 Tardies/Absences: Students should be on time to each class and also present every school day.
 School personnel are going to be flexible the first few days of school in order to give new incoming students a chance to get adjusted to the new change.
 However, past students are familiar with the school layout and should be on time to each class from the first day.
-Being tardy to a class results in a student being sent to the school office to receive a tardy slip and lunch detention for that school day.
+Being tardy to a class can result in students receiving referrals and after school detention.
 Parents will be notified if tardies become excessive and students can be placed in ISS due to numerous referrals.
 Practicing good social skills does include being to class on time and present for each class day.

 As always, if you have any questions regarding your child's education or concerns relevant to the Special Education Department at GPJHS, please do not hesitate to contact me.
 I will return your call or email as soon as I am free.